ncform/ncform/EXT-DOC.md

   validateLogic(val, ruleVal) {
     // val: the input value for validating
     // ruleVal: rule's value. example: {maxLength: {value: 1}}, the ruleVal's value here is 1
-    // You can dynamically change the error message by setting this.errMsg. (e.g. this.errMsg = 'There are some errors') return true;
+    // You can change the error message programmatically by setting this.errMsg. (e.g. this.errMsg = 'There are some errors') return true;
     // or return new Promise(resolve => resolve(true))
   }